oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelModin_GettingStarted/README.md

 ﻿# `Intel Modin Getting Started` Sample
 This Getting Started sample code show how to use distributed Pandas using the Modin package.
-It demonstrates how to use software products that can be found in the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It demonstrates how to use software products that can be found in the [&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description
 | :---                              | :---
 | OS                                | 64-bit Linux: Ubuntu 18.04 or higher
-| Hardware                          | Intel Atom® Processors; Intel® Core™ Processor Family; Intel® Xeon® Processor Family; Intel® Xeon® Scalable Performance Processor Family
+| Hardware                          | Intel Atom&reg; Processors; &reg; Core&trade; Processor Family; &reg; Xeon&reg; Processor Family; &reg; Xeon&reg; Scalable Performance Processor Family
-| Software                          | Modin, Intel® oneAPI AI Analytics Toolkit
+| Software                          | Modin, &reg; oneAPI AI Analytics Toolkit
 | What you will learn               | basic Intel Distribution of Modin programming model for Intel CPU
 | Time to complete                  | 5-8 minutes